shawntz/claude-code-runner/README.md

 ```

 This creates credentials at `~/.claude/` which get mounted into the container via the volume mount (`~/.claude:/home/node/.claude`).
 The container will use your subscription for all Claude API calls.

-## Security

-This service has no built-in authentication.
-It is expected to be hosted behind a VPN or private network that only you have access to.
-Do not expose to the public internet.